TurboWarp/extensions/docs/SharkPool/Tune-Shark-V3.md

 ```

 Returns various information of a sound:
-Options | What they Do
+Options | What They Do
 --- | ---
 length | sound length (in seconds)
 current time | current position in a sound